-So far, 2016 has seen the premiere of The Journey Between Us- a large-scale work for narrator and ensemble, commissioned by the London Sinfonietta and premiered at the Southwark Playhouse in February.
-Also premiered in February was Samantha's Sissay Settings for soprano and piano.
-Commissioned by York Late Music in response to the poetry of Lemn Sissay.
+2016 saw the premiere of The Journey Between Us- a large-scale work for narrator and ensemble, commissioned by the London Sinfonietta and premiered at the Southwark Playhouse in February.
+Also premiered in February was Samantha's Sissay Settings for soprano and piano, commissioned by York Late Music in response to the poetry of Lemn Sissay.
+Her solo flute work, Kinesphere, was released on NMC this year.
+Look Up for 4 voices, viola da gamba and electronics was performed at Gaudeamus Muziekweek in September.

 News & Updates